adoption from foster care

 Families Seeking to Adopt

-***Families seeking to adopt will need a CURRENT, approved, home study (less than one-year-old) and background check results (less than a year old) before they can be matched for adoption.
+Families seeking to adopt will need a current home study (less than one-year-old) and background check results (less than a year old) before they can be matched for adoption.

 Prospective adoptive families will be provided with the child’s school records, medical documents, and psychological documentation for review to gain a better understanding of the child’s needs.
 If the child was adopted from foster care originally, then any of those available documents are also required.